DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 promo_content:
 navigation: 20.30
 navigation_title: Fees and funding for non-UK trainees
-navigation_description: Learn more about the costs of teacher training in England and eligibility for financial help
+navigation_description: Learn more about the costs of teacher training in England and eligibility for financial help.
 date: "2021-05-27"
 image: "static/content/hero-images/0002.jpg"
 backlink: "../../"